5 Best Off-The-Beaten-Path Destinations in Greece

 Leros is connected to Piraeus and other ports of the Aegean.
 The conventional ferries make the route “Piraeus – Leros” in approximately 9.5 hours while the high-speed ferries make the route in approximately 8 hours.
 Leros is connected to Athens International Airport, the flight takes 1 hour, and to Thessaloniki Airport.

-You are reading about the best off-the-beaten-track Greece destinations.
+You are reading about the best off-the-beaten-path destinations in Greece.

 Skyros Island in the Sporades